Alfresco/alfresco-build-tools/.github/pull_request_template.md

   - [ ] Patch (bugfix)
   - [ ] Minor (new feature)
   - [ ] Major (drop/rename actions)
-- PR where change has been tested:
+- External PR link where changes has been tested: